prathaban-sr/eva6/session0_assignment.md

 In scenarios where we are not getting the desired results, other initialization schemes like He initialization, MSRA initialization , Xavier initialization/Glorot initialization can be tried.

 ### 5. What happens during the training of a DNN? ###

+For the training of a deep neural network, an input data set is created.
+The training cycle begins using the training data set.
+The network is initialized with random parameters and the network predicts an output.
+The difference between the expected output and the actual output is considered as loss and is calculated using a loss function.
+Based on this loss, the parameters are adjusted via back propagation.
+This happens repeatedly over the training cycle till we obtain a model with an acceptable accuracy level.
+The model is then tested against a separate test data set to ensure that the model works well on a general dataset and has not been over-fit.